 Ridesharing and vehicle sharing services have hit the roads of cities all across the nation and the globe.
-The concept seem simple enough, but Virginia drivers need to be informed of the risks.
+The concept seem simple enough, but Virginia drivers need to be in- O DRIVERS MUST KNOW WHAT THEIR INSURANCE formed of the risks.